The Stand: Comics

 Marvel Comics adapted The Stand into a series of six five-issue comic book miniseries.
 The series was written by Roberto Aguirre-Sacasa and illustrated by Mike Perkins.
 Colorist Laura Martin, letterer Chris Eliopoulos, and cover artist Lee Bermejo were also on the staff.
 The first issue of The Stand: Captain Trips was released on September 10, 2008.

 Music

+The novel is cited as an inspiration for Abba's song "The Piper" on their 1980 album Super Trouper.

-Metallica derived the title for their album "Ride the Lightning" from a quote from The Stand.
+Metallica derived the title for their second album, Ride the Lightning, from a quote in The Stand. in which a character uses the phrase to refer to execution by electric chair.

 The Alarm had a song on the 1984 album Declaration entitled "The Stand (Prophecy)" as an homage to the book.
-The song contained certain lyrics directly related to the book, such as "I met the walking dude, religious, with his worn out cowboy boots", and "Hey Trashcan, where you going boy?"
+The song contained lyrics directly related to the book, such as "I met the walking dude, religious, with his worn out cowboy boots", and "Hey Trashcan, where you going boy?"
 The main chorus of the song was "Come on down and meet your maker, come on down and make the stand."

-The title track to the 1987 album Among the Living by the band Anthrax is based on the novel.
+In 1987, Anthrax released their third studio album, Among the Living, which is based on the novel.
+Lyrics which include "I'm the walking dude", are reference to novel antagonist Randall Flagg.

+Film

+In 2025, a new film adaptation was reported to be in development with Doug Liman to direct.